Note: See related article, click here: Auto parts chain store sales trends.

-(June 2) Hedges & Company analyzed more than 14 million online user sessions and about 250,000 online purchases for parts and accessories websites in the US and Canada.
-Online revenue the week of May 24-30, 2020 had a 53% increase from the first week of March 2020.
-Online sales the week of May 24-30, 2020 for parts & accessories are showing a 66% year over year increase.
+(July 27) Hedges & Company analyzed over 20 million online user sessions and about 369,000 online purchases for parts and accessories websites in the US and Canada.
+Online revenue the week of July 19-25, 2020 had a 33% increase from the first week of March 2020.

 Our analysis includes both retailer websites and manufacturers selling direct to consumer (DTC) in the US and Canada.

-OEM replacement parts sales: A 21% increase from the week of March 1.
-Over the past 13 weeks, OEM replacement parts were negative for five weeks, went positive the week stimulus payments first showed up, and have stayed in positive territory since then.
-The most recent sales trend has been fairly even.
+OEM replacement parts sales: A 44% increase from the week of March 1, 2020.
+Over the past 21 weeks, OEM replacement parts were negative for five weeks, went positive the week stimulus payments first showed up, and have stayed in positive territory since then.
+The last several weeks have been trending up.

-Light truck and off-road parts sales: A 29% increase from the week of March 1, up slightly from a 26% increase the previous week.
+Light truck and off-road parts sales: A 38% increase from the week of March 1, 2020.
+Truck parts and accessories have been strong since mid-April.

-Performance/racing parts sales: Up 59% from the week of March 1.
+Performance/racing parts sales: Up 21% from the week of March 1, 2020.
 This includes performance parts, what some people may refer to as the “SEMA Show” market, as well as racing parts that some people may call the “SEMA Show” or “PRI Show” market.
-The week of May 24-30, 2020 is up 78% from the same week one year ago.
+Several weeks of a consistent upward trend.

-Automotive aftermarket accessories: A very strong 70% increase from the week of March 1.
+Automotive aftermarket accessories: A 22% increase from the week of March 1, 2020.
 The “aftermarket accessories” product category is what some people may refer to as the “SEMA Show” market.

 (May 12) Comparing the first 10 days of May to March, the pages per session metric on eCommerce websites was up only 0.8%, while average session duration dropped 1.4%.
 At the same time, overall average conversion rates improved 11.1%.
 All of this suggests shoppers had an idea what they wanted to buy online since they weren’t spending more time simply browsing.
 We’ve also seen the number of new visitors to eCommerce websites increase by 6% from March.